-10 Dystopian Facts about Aldous Huxley
+10 Fascinating Facts about Aldous Huxley

 Huxley’s paternal grandfather, Thomas Henry Huxley, was a biologist who advocated for the theory of evolution.
 Nicknamed “Darwin’s bulldog,” he wrote, spoke, and participated in debates about the merits of Charles Darwin’s groundbreaking theory.
-He also coined the word "agnostic" in 1869, describing it as the opposite of the "gnostic" of the Church, who said that they conclusively knew about how we came to exist.
+He also coined the word agnostic in 1869, describing it as the opposite of the gnostic of the Church, who said that they conclusively knew about how we came to exist.

-In 1917, Huxley briefly worked as a French teacher at Eton, the esteemed boarding school in England.
-One of his students was Eric Blair, who later wrote Nineteen Eighty-Four and Animal Farm under the pen name George Orwell.
+In 1917, Huxley briefly worked as a teacher at Eton, the esteemed boarding school in England.
+One of his students was Eric Blair, who later wrote 1984 and Animal Farm under the pen name George Orwell.
 Decades later, Orwell wrote in a 1946 magazine review that Huxley partially plagiarized Brave New World by using themes that appear in Yevgeny Zamyatin’s 1923 dystopian novel We.
 (Huxley's classic was released in 1932.)

 Despite Orwell’s accusation, Huxley sent a letter to Orwell in October 1949, praising his work in 1984 but also getting in a slight dig at his former pupil.
 Huxley wrote that his own bleak view of the future was a more accurate prediction than Orwell’s: “I feel that the nightmare of Nineteen Eighty-Four is destined to modulate into the nightmare of a world having more resemblance to that which I imagined in Brave New World.”

 In the early 1920s, Huxley contributed articles to a few magazines, including Vogue, Vanity Fair, and House and Garden.
-The future author of Brave New World wrote on a broad range of topics and later reflected on this time as a positive learning experience: As he recalled: "I used to turn out articles on everything from decorative plaster to Persian rugs … I did dramatic criticism for the Westminster Gazette.
+The future author of Brave New World wrote on a broad range of topics and later reflected on this time as a positive learning experience: As he recalled, "I used to turn out articles on everything from decorative plaster to Persian rugs … I did dramatic criticism for the Westminster Gazette.
 Why—would you believe it?—I even did music criticism.
 I heartily recommend this sort of journalism as an apprenticeship.
 It forces you to write on everything under the sun, it develops your facility, it teaches you to master your material quickly, and it makes you look at things."

-In 1937, Huxley moved to Hollywood, California.
+In the 1930s, Huxley moved California.
 In the 1940s and early 1950s, he worked as a screenwriter, collaborating on films such as Pride and Prejudice, Jane Eyre, and Madame Curie.
 In 1945, Disney paid Huxley $7500 to write a treatment based on Lewis Carroll’s Alice’s Adventures In Wonderland that also incorporated Carroll's biography.
 That December, Huxley had a meeting with Walt Disney and his staff about the project.
 Disney eventually decided not to proceed with Huxley’s script partly because it was, according to Disney, too literary.